mai-thao/spring-playground/spring-boot/README.md

 2) Open your web browser and navigate to http://localhost:8080
 3) You should see the pure String output: `"Hello Mai from Kotlin Spring Boot!"`
 4) Terminate the app with: Ctrl + C

+_Note: this submodule does not have a `build.gradle.kts` file because all its necessary plugins and dependencies are specified in the root `build.gradle.kts` file!_